INSIDE: Roam the Gnome’s Guide to the Best New Zealand Snacks to buy as souvenirs!

 Correct at time of publication on Roam the Gnome.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.
 All prices in NZ dollars, unless otherwise stated

-Want to know what are the must try New Zealand snacks, or what are some snacks one can only find in New Zealand?
+Want to know what are the must try New Zealand snacks and drinks, or what are some snacks one can only find in New Zealand?

 Let’s start with New Zealand drinks.